This article is written by Mohammed Udern

 A positive shift in Amazigh status

-Web 2.0 has sparked a revolution in making information available in the Amazigh language, particularly among the youth.
+Web 2.0 has sparked a revolution in making information available in the Tamazight language, particularly among the youth.
 They can now easily communicate in their native tongue through social media platforms and digital channels like YouTube.
 As a result, there has been a notable increase in awareness of the Amazigh identity across all levels in Morocco, including within official institutions and Amazigh political movements, leading to significant progress and achievements.

 Nonetheless, there is a noticeable disparity between Amazigh civil society and the official sector online.
-The representation of the Amazigh language on public sector websites mirrors this reality.
+The representation of the Tamazight language on public sector websites mirrors this reality.
 Official Amazigh websites have limited content, poor quality, and many spelling errors, making them unpopular in the Amazigh community.
-For instance, although the official website of the prime minister is available in Arabic, French, and Amazigh, the Amazigh content has not been updated for years, despite the importance of engaging with citizens.
+For instance, although the official website of the prime minister is available in Arabic, French, and Tamazight, the Amazigh content has not been updated for years, despite the importance of engaging with citizens.